-The aim of the National Program for Personalized Cancer Medicine is to build a national cancer diagnostics platform based on next generation sequencing.
-This will ensure that every cancer diagnosis triggers molecular testing to identify the right treatment for the individual patient.
+The National Program for Personalized Cancer Medicine with the aim to build a national cancer diagnostics platform based on next generation sequencing (2011-2018)

 With reference to the UK’s Stratified Medicine Initiative, Pfizer Norway and Oslo Cancer Cluster kicked off a Norwegian initiative in 2011 which resulted in the formation of the Norwegian Cancer Genomics Consortium (NCGC).
 The interdisciplinary consortium gathered university hospitals and research teams from all Norwegian health regions.
 Oslo Cancer Cluster actively contributed by disseminating the results and by involving private partners.
 The program attracted total funding of NOK 75M from the Norwegian Research Council.
 The final report can be downloaded here (in Norwegian).